tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists_Part_2.md

 In its place: a narrow hallway, walls yellowed and peeling.
 I had been transported somewhere, somehow.

-I immediately heard faint cries nearby.
+I heard faint cries nearby.
 I started toward the sound.
-I thought to myself, *I should stop*.
-But my legs wouldn’t obey.
-My mind screamed to stop, but my body moved on.
-It was as though my body and mind were disconnected.
-I was like a puppet on a string.
+I told myself, *I should stop*.
+But my legs wouldn’t listen.
+I was not in control of myself, like a puppet on a string.

 As I passed a mirror, I caught my reflection.
 My stomach dropped.
 It wasn’t my reflection looking back at me, but a man I didn’t recognize.
 The only familiar thing was the overcoat Agatha had put on me.